FoundationVision/LlamaGen/README.md

 > [**Autoregressive Model Beats Diffusion: Llama for Scalable Image Generation**]()<br>
 > [Peize Sun](https://peizesun.github.io/), [Yi Jiang](https://enjoyyi.github.io/), [Shoufa Chen](https://www.shoufachen.com/), [Shilong Zhang](https://jshilong.github.io/), [Bingyue Peng](), [Ping Luo](http://luoping.me/), [Zehuan Yuan](https://shallowyuan.github.io/)
 > <br>HKU, ByteDance<br>

+You can find more visualizations on our [project page](https://peizesun.github.io/llamagen/).

 We introduce LlamaGen, a new family of image generation models that apply original ``next-token prediction`` paradigm of large language models to visual generation domain.
 It is an affirmative answer to whether vanilla autoregressive models, e.g., Llama, ``without inductive biases`` on visual signals can achieve state-of-the-art image generation performance if scaling properly.
 We reexamine design spaces of image tokenizers, scalability properties of image generation models, and their training data quality.

 In this repo, we release: